afoote31/afoote31.github.io/_posts/2026-04-02-WorstCase.md

 ---

+WHAT IS AN IDEAL ESTIMATE IN THE RTMA AND MODEL PAPER!?!?!

 Recently I had an itch to learn a bit about meta-analysis methods, so I dug through some papers to learn a bit about it.
 In this process, I stumbled onto a pair of papers by Professor [Maya Mathur](https://www.mayamathur.com/) at Stanford that I thought were very interesting.

 #### Assessing robustness to worst case publication bias using a simple subset meta-analysis